Local and ELCA Sources

 National Lutheran community and services (NLCS)

 Several St. Mark's members participate in activities as auxilliary members at The Village at Rockville, MD, one of the Lutheran Retirement Communities of the National Lutheran Community and Services.
-Contact Pat Martin via email to join the auxiliary; for more information about NLCS, visit their Web site.
+For more information about NLCS, visit their Web site.

 Our Partners In Mission